dnjfr/google-maps-plugin/README.md

 # Google Maps Icon and Minimap Reloaded

-The European Commission has decided through the Digital Markets Act to remove the Maps button from its search results
+The European Commission has decided, via the Digital Markets Act, to remove the Maps button from search results

-I decided to create a plugin to reimplement it, as well as on the minimap
+I decided to create a plugin to reimplement it, as well as make the minimap clickable again

 Feel free to improve it !